Amid Boston Overdose Crisis, a Pair of Harvard Students Are Bringing Narcan to the Red Line

 Harvard’s Updated Sustainability Plan Garners Optimistic Responses from Student Climate Activists

 ‘Sunroof’ Singer Nicky Youre Lights Up Harvard Yard at Crimson Jam

 ‘The Architect of the Whole Plan’: Harvard Law Graduate Ken Chesebro’s Path to Jan.
 6

-About a year ago, Lisa J. Schkolnick '88 stepped off a plane in Egypt to begin a year's stint at the American University of Cairo, getting thousands of miles away from the discrimination complaint she instigated against one of Cambridge's nine all-male final clubs.
+About a year ago, Lisa J. Schkolnick '88 stepped off a plane in Egypt to begin a year's stint at the American University of Cairo, putting thousands of miles between her and the discrimination complaint she instigated against one of Cambridge's nine all-male final clubs.

 Now she's back at the University in the guise of a first-year Law School student.
 And it seems that the thousands of miles have been replaced with thousands of pages of briefs about whether the elite Fly Club can continue to deny membership to women.

 The Massachusetts Commission Against Discrimination (MCAD)--where Schkolnick filed her complaint in December 1988--has still not reached a verdict.
 Last spring, the commission tabled a Fly Club motion to dismiss the case and announced it would reach a verdict based on currently available information.
 That decision ended months of legal jockeying between Baker and the Fly Club's attorneys, whom MCAD labeled uncooperative at one point.

 Kevin G. Baker, who represents Schkolnick and the student group Stop Withholding Access Today (SWAT), says he has not heard anything from the agency in months.
 "Who knows?," he says about a date for the decision.

 MCAD Commissioner Kathleen M. Allen promises a decision "very shortly," but she has made the same promise several times before in the 18 months since Scholnick filed the complaint.